Brandon Paris: 2008: Second album

-In 2007, Ellis and Devindisch were replaced by Bryan Jasper on guitar and Brian Sanheim on bass, and Paris starting writing songs for the band's second album, "Pocket Full of Holes".
+In 2007, Ellis and Devindisch were replaced by Bryan Jasper on guitar and Brian Sanheim on bass, and Paris starting writing songs for the band's second album, Pocket Full of Holes.
 On this album, lyrics on every song are written by Brandon with two songs ("Masquerade" and "Twisted") co-written with Dagriff, one song ("Don't Fade") co-written with Marc Gladstone, and one song ("Voice Inside My Head") co-written with the entire band.
-All music was written by Bryan Jasper, with additions and changes by the rest of the band, except for "Don't Fade", "Voice Inside My Head" and "Never Get Enough".
+All music was written by Bryan Jasper, with additions and changes by the rest of the band, except for "Don't Fade", "Voice Inside My Head", and "Never Get Enough".

 Additional credits include Jeff Dawson, Sheldon Zaharko (Salteens, Billy Talent, Smugglers, New Pornographers, Barney Bentall, Ridley Bent), and Joao Carvalho (Hedley, Alexisonfire, Protest the Hero, David Usher, Matthew Good, Holly McNarland).

-"Pocket Full of Holes" was independently released in Canada on December 1, 2008.
-The album's first single, Say Goodbye, mixed by Mike Fraser (AC/DC; Hedley) and mastered by Adam Ayan (Rolling Stones; Linkin Park), received airplay across Canada, including reporting stations, digital stations and satellite.
-Its accompanying video was directed, shot and edited by Pars on a $4.00 budget.
+Pocket Full of Holes was independently released in Canada on December 1, 2008.
+The album's first single, "Say Goodbye", mixed by Mike Fraser (AC/DC; Hedley) and mastered by Adam Ayan (Rolling Stones; Linkin Park), received airplay across Canada, including reporting stations, digital stations and satellite.
+Its accompanying video was directed, shot and edited by Paris on a $4.00 budget.

-In late 2010, Paris was replaced by singer Scott Jackson and Brandon Paris Band became the band Abandon Paris.
+In late 2010, Paris exited the band and the remainder of the band reformed into a new band called Abandon Paris.